UW-Madison-Bacteriology-Bioinformatics/chtc-containers/sharing-containers.md

 apptainer remote list
 ```

-### Login into apptainer from the terminal:
+## 3. Login into the registry using the Terminal:

-Next, we want to use our netID credentials to log into the registry.doit.wisc.edu.
+Still logged into CHTC, next, we want to use our netID credentials to log into the registry.doit.wisc.edu.
 Note that we do not need the specific path to our project here.
 Type:
 ```
 apptainer registry login --username yourNetID docker://registry.doit.wisc.edu